 GDPR and Data Protection Act 2018

-The Data Protection Act 2018 replaces the Data Protection Act 1998, and came into effect on 25 May 2018.
+The Data Protection Act 2018 replaced the Data Protection Act 1998, and came into effect on 25 May 2018.
 It sets out the framework for data protection law in the UK.
-It sits alongside the GDPR, the General Data Protection Regulation (EU) 2016/679 which came into effect on 25 May 2018.
+It sits alongside the UK GDPR and Privacy and Electronic Communications Regulations (PECR).

-No matter how large or small the organisation, anyone responsible for using personal data has to comply with ‘data protection principles’, making sure the information is:
+No matter how large or small the business, anyone responsible for using and collecting personal data has to comply with data protection principles, making sure the information is: